STAFF & Org. Chart

 In 2015, Hammond was promoted to the rank of Lieutenant and assigned to the Patrol Division where she focused her efforts on crime reductions, managed daily operations and addressed community concerns.
 Hammond returned to the Criminal Investigations Division and focused her efforts on leveraging new technology and developing strategies to ensure optimal performance in the oversight of the agency’s criminal investigations, background investigation, crime analysis, homeland security, intelligence and the property management functions.

-Major Hammond earned her Bachelor’s Degree in Criminal Justice from Georgia State University and is a graduate of Columbus State University’s Georgia Law Enforcement Command College, where she earned her Master’s Degree in Public Safety Administration.
+Assistant Chief Hammond earned her Bachelor’s Degree in Criminal Justice from Georgia State University and is a graduate of Columbus State University’s Georgia Law Enforcement Command College, where she earned her Master’s Degree in Public Safety Administration.
 Hammond is a member and officer in the Georgia Association of Campus Law Enforcement (GACLEA).

-Brian K, Lawton
+Brian K. Lawton

 POLICE OPERATIONS MAJOR (Perimeter)| [email protected]

-Major Brian K. Lawton began his law enforcement career with the Georgia State University Police Department in 2000.
-Major Lawton has served as a patrol officer, corporal, sergeant and lieutenant, working various shifts and assignments throughout his career for the department.
-He has supervised the award-winning Pedestrian Safety Team/Traffic Motors Division and Crime Suppression Team.
-As a lieutenant, Major Lawton supervised the Criminal Investigations Division and the Internal Affairs Division as the Division Commander.
-Major Lawton also served as the Interim Chief of Police for Savannah State University and assisted as a team member with selected members of the Board of Regents to assist in the restructure of Savannah State University’s Public Safety operations.
+Major Brian K. Lawton began his law enforcement career with the Georgia State University Police Department in the year 2000.
+Major Lawton has served in various positions in the department ranging from patrol officer to Major of Field Operations.
+Major Lawton has supervised the award-winning Pedestrian Safety Team/Traffic Motors Division and Crime Suppression Team as a Sergeant.
+As a Lieutenant, Major Lawton supervised the Criminal Investigations Division and the Internal Affairs as the Division Commander.
+Major Lawton served as the Captain of Auxiliary and Support Services and later as the Major of Field Operations in Atlanta, supervising patrol and specialized unit operations from 2017-2021.
+Major Lawton currently supervises the Perimeter Operations as the Field Operations Commander for all GSU Perimeter satellite campuses.